avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _GTFCC 2022: https://www.gtfcc.org/wp-content/uploads/2022/06/7th-meeting-of-the-gtfcc-working-group-on-surveillance-2022-report.pdf

-The WTFCC's definition of 'cholera' mentions the serogroups O1 and O139; we will discuss serogroup more later in this course, but for now all you need to know is that these are the two serogroups that are seen in the 7PET lineage (`Mutreja et al 2011`_, `Moore et al 2014`_).
+You may notice that the WTFCC's definition of 'cholera' mentions the serogroups O1 and O139; we will discuss serogroup further below, but for now all you need to know is that O1 and O139 are the two serogroups that are seen in the 7PET lineage (`Mutreja et al 2011`_, `Moore et al 2014`_).

 .. _Mutreja et al 2011: https://pubmed.ncbi.nlm.nih.gov/21866102/

 .. _Moore et al 2014: https://pubmed.ncbi.nlm.nih.gov/24575898/

+As mentioned above, non-epidemic lineages of *V. cholerae* such as MX-2 sometimes cause small outbreaks of mild diarrhoea, but these are considered of relatively minor public health importance compared to outbreaks caused by 7PET.
-The GTFCC is aiming to eliminate 7PET in 20 countries by 2030, not to eliminate all diarrhoeal illness caused by *V. cholerae*.
+The GTFCC is aiming to eliminate 7PET in 20 countries by 2030, not to eliminate all diarrhoeal illness caused by non-epidemic *V. cholerae*.
 This means that in order to prove that a particular country has become 'cholera-free', there will need to be sufficient data to show that diarrhoeal illness caused by 7PET has definitely disappeared from that country.
-One type of data that will be very useful for this purpose is whole-genome sequencing data for *V. cholerae*, which can be used to accurately distinguish 7PET from other non-epidemic lineages of *V. cholerae*, as we will discuss later in this course.
+One type of data that will be very useful for this purpose is whole-genome sequencing data for *V. cholerae*, which can be used to accurately distinguish 7PET from non-epidemic lineages of *V. cholerae*, as we will discuss later in this course.

 The History of Cholera: the Seven Historically Recorded Pandemics